nakamura-to/deku/README.md

 console.log(result); // Joe's weight is 65kg, or 65000g.
 ```

-You can separate pipeline processing functions(processors) from data.
+You can separate functions (we call them processors) from data.

 ```js
 var options = {